13 Amazing Experiences in Yogyakarta Worth the Money

 Go straight down carefully looking for vendors selling the food you want to try.
 After about 3.5 km you will reach Alun-alun Kidul, the south public square, which has over 100 food stands around it.
 You won’t be looking any further than that!

-Still, if you want an organized tour with more information about the foods and their cultural significance, I suggest you book this night walking and food tour.
+Still, if you want more information about the foods and their cultural significance, I suggest you book this night walking and food tour.

 8. Go on a Day Trip to Surakarta